Defra-Data-Science-Centre-of-Excellence/FPSurveyR/README.md

 <!-- badges: end -->

-This package contains all the required functions for pre-processing the Farm Practises Survey data exported from SQL by the June team, analysing the data to produce means/ratios and associated confidence intervals, and undertaking post-processing to format the data correctly for output as part of a RAP using parameterised R markdown to produce the statistical report on GOV.UK.
+This package contains all the required functions for pre-processing the Farm Practises Survey data exported from MS Access by the June team, analysing the data to produce means/ratios and associated confidence intervals, and undertaking post-processing to format the data correctly for output as part of a RAP using parameterised R markdown to produce the statistical report on GOV.UK.

 ## Installation